The amenities and services you can expect during your stay

 Welcome to excellent hospital care.

 Our hospital chapel is located just past the elevators near the main lobby.
 The chapel is open 24 hours a day and all faiths are welcome.
 If you would like to see your clergy, please notify the nursing staff to make arrangements for you.

 While in the hospital, your doctor will prescribe a diet for you.
 All patients, regardless of their diet, are given a varied menu from which to choose their meals.
 A patient’s cultural, religious and ethnic food preferences are honored whenever possible, unless contraindicated by their medical condition.

 When coming to the hospital, please bring a list of medications currently prescribed by your doctor and any over-the-counter medications and supplements you are taking.
 The information should include dosages and how often you take those medications.
-All medications you take while in our facility are prescribed by your doctor, dispensed by the hospital pharmacy, and administered by a nurse.
+All medications you take while in our facility must be prescribed by your doctor, dispensed by the hospital pharmacy, and administered by a nurse.

 Patients and their families are not permitted to administer their own drugs or keep personal medication at their bedside, unless directed by their physician.

 All inpatient rooms have telephones so that patients may keep in touch with friends and family.
 Local calls can be made at no charge by dialing 9, then the number.
 Long distance calls may be charged to a calling card or a patient’s home number, or a patient may make a collect call.

 Patients may receive calls directly in their rooms or through the main hospital switchboard.
 Dickinson County Healthcare System’s main switchboard number is (906) 774-1313.
 Within the hospital, the switchboard may be reached by dialing 0.

 We provide hourly rounding to our unit to ensure that you receive excellent care.
 We round every hour day and night.
 If at any time during your stay you have questions or concerns, please ask your nurse.